 The Commission acknowledged the Company's 2021 IRP in August 2022.
 The 2021 IRP included a variety of price and policy scenarios, with the main scenario including a medium gas price forecast and medium greenhouse gas costs.
-These assumptions are embodied in hourly market price forecasts, based on input assumptions used in the Company's September 2020 official forward price curve.
-Within the IRP models, energy value varies by location because of transmission constraints and the balance of supply and demand.
+These assumptions are a part of the hourly market price forecasts, based on input assumptions used in the Company's September 2020 official forward price curve.
+Within the IRP models, energy value varies by location because of limits in transmission and the balance of supply and demand.
 As a result, energy value in the Company's Idaho service territory will vary from the price at distant market points.
 With that in mind, for the purpose of calculating the energy value and cost-effectiveness of energy efficiency measures, the Company uses hourly marginal resource costs reported by its IRP models.